Probability calculator

 You can also use the probability calculator to determine a

-or a critical value
+p.value or a critical value for a statistical

 test.
-See the help files for Single mean
+See the help files for Single mean,

-in the
+Compare proportions, Cross-tabs in the

-Basics menu and Linear regression (OLS)
+Basics menu and Linear regression (OLS) in the

 Model menu for details.